 Chandeliers by Finish

-As with style, you want to determine whether you want your chandelier’s metal finish or glass color to coordinate or contrast with the surrounding furnishings and any other light fixtures.
-For example, a chrome chandelier can actually work well with wall sconces in bronze, as long as they have similar design styles.
+As with style, you should determine whether you want your chandelier’s color or finish to coordinate or contrast with the surrounding furnishings and any other light fixtures.
+For example, a chrome chandelier can work well with wall sconces in bronze, as long as they have similar design styles.

 Chandeliers by Lighting Function